thoughtcroft/thoughtcroft.github.io/_posts/2016-08-04-taking-control-of-your-ssh-config.md

   Throw away the host key instead of adding it to the *known_hosts* file.
-It isn't possible to suppress ssh trying to save the key but this has the same effect by saving it to /dev/null.
+It isn't possible to suppress ssh trying to save the key but this has the same effect by disposing of it in /dev/null.

 * `StrictHostKeyChecking=no`